d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 zero mean $\mathbf{\mu} = 0$ and unit variance $\mathbf{\Sigma} = \mathbf{1}$ across multiple observations :cite:`friedman1987exploratory`.
 At a mimimum, one frequently rescales it such that the diagonal is unity, i.e., $\Sigma_{ii} = 1$.
 Yet another strategy is to rescale vectors to unit length, possibly zero mean *per observation*.
-This can work well e.g., for spatial sensor data.
+This can work well, e.g., for spatial sensor data.
 These preprocessing techniques and many more are beneficial to keep the estimation problem well controlled.
 See e.g., the articles in :cite:`guyon2008feature` for a review of feature selection and extraction techniques.

 Intuitively, this standardization plays nicely with our optimizers since it puts the parameters *a priori* at a similar scale.
 As such, it is only natural to ask whether a corresponding normalization step *inside* a deep network might not be beneficial.
-While this isn't quite the reasoning that led to the invention of Batch Normalization :cite:`Ioffe.Szegedy.2015`, it is a useful way of understanding it and its cousin, Layer Normalization :cite:`Ba.Kiros.Hinton.2016` within a unified framework.
+While this isn't quite the reasoning that led to the invention of batch normalization :cite:`Ioffe.Szegedy.2015`, it is a useful way of understanding it and its cousin, layer normalization :cite:`Ba.Kiros.Hinton.2016` within a unified framework.

 Second, for a typical MLP or CNN, as we train, the variables (e.g., affine transformation outputs in MLP)